aanujkhurana/safe-ts-commit/CONTRIBUTING.md

-# Contributing to ts-check-commit-cli
+# Contributing to safe-ts-commit

-Thank you for considering contributing to ts-check-commit-cli!
+Thank you for considering contributing to safe-ts-commit!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct